spraveenio/rocm-device-metrics-exporter/README.md

             array of string specifying what field to be exported present in [_internal/amdgpu/proto/fields.proto_:**GPUMetricField**](https://github.com/pensando/device-metrics-exporter/blob/main/internal/amdgpu/proto/exporterconfig.proto#L32)
         - Labels
-            CARD_MODEL, GPU_UUID and SERIAL_NUMBER are always set and cannot be removed.
-Labels supported are available in [_internal/amdgpu/proto/fields.proto_**:GPUMetricLabel**](https://github.com/pensando/device-metrics-exporter/blob/main/internal/amdgpu/proto/exporterconfig.proto#L114)
+            CARD_MODEL, GPU_ID, HOSTNAME and SERIAL_NUMBER are always set and cannot be removed.
+Labels supported are available in
+            [_internal/amdgpu/proto/fields.proto_**:GPUMetricLabel**](https://github.com/pensando/device-metrics-exporter/blob/main/internal/amdgpu/proto/exporterconfig.proto#L114)

 - Invalid values in any of the field will be ignored and revert to default